-Journey into Finger Lakes Terroir
+Journey into Finger Lakes Terroir & Best Wine Vintages

-Understanding Terroir and Microclimates
+Understanding The Finger Lakes Terroir and Microclimates

 The Finger Lakes is a perfect balance of many factors that make it an ideal location for grape cultivation.
 The region provides the key elements for growing quality grapes: mineral rich soils, good drainage and a moderate climate.
 The region also offers diversity which means that many different types of grape varieties and wine styles can be produced in the area.
 It is up the grape growers and the wine makers to evaluate each vineyard site to determine what style will best serve the specific terroir.